Ditching lagoon would be 'massive blow'

 TLP said it was "blind" to the report.

-The firm added it has "repeatedly" offered to meet ministers to discuss what price the government would pay for power.
+The firm added it has "repeatedly" offered to meet ministers to discuss what price the government would pay for power and claimed the last meeting between officials and ministers "was approximately 12 months ago".

 - Q&A: Swansea Bay tidal lagoon